Tabatha Wood is an award-winning author of dark, speculative fiction and narrative poetry living in Aotearoa, New Zealand.

-As a former English teacher and school library manager, her first published books were nonfiction guides aimed at professional educators.
-She now tutors from home while also working as a freelance writer and editor.
+A former English teacher and school library manager, her first books were nonfiction guides for professional educators, published by Bloomsbury Press.
+She now tutors from home while also working as a freelance writer, translator and editor.

 If you enjoy any of the content available on my website, I would be thrilled if you would consider buying me a coffee.

 - Story Planning—How I Move from Inspiration to the PageHow I plan a story is very similar to how I plan a road trip: the car is packed, I have a full tank of petrol and I know basically where I’m headed, but the actual route I will take to reach my destination is anyone’s guess.
 My writing philosophy […]

 - The Story Behind the Story—Red-EyeMy short story “Red-Eye” is one of four reprints included in my new collection, SEEDS.
 The story was my first ever short fiction acceptance and was originally published in the Australian Horror Writers Magazine, Midnight Echo #14 in 2019.
 This short piece which explains the inspiration behind it was originally […]

 - In the Shadow of the MoonThe Advance Review Copies of SEEDS have been sent out and I am now waiting nervously for the first reactions.
 The following story did not make it into the TOC as it didn’t quite fit with the others, but it still remains one of my most favourite pieces of writing […]